robotology/superquadric-grasp-demo/README.md

 [`Go to the top`](#icub-grasp-demo)

 #### How to run the code

-## Documentation
-The online documentation of this module is available [here](http://robotology.github.com/icub-grasp-demo).
 This demo has been designed in order to be executed on the iCub robot automatically.
 If you are interested in a interactive mode for launching the grasping algorithm, please visit [this page](http://github.com/robotology/superquadric-grasp-examp

 In order to run automatically the `icub-grasp-demo`, please: